katrmaria/Research_Methodology/README.md

 The notebook also downloads the SAM2 checkpoint (`sam2.1_hiera_large.pt`) automatically.

 **How to run:**
 This notebook was run on a GPU T4 runtime and requires GPU.
 There are examples demonstrating how the method works on a single chamber, followed by the full analysis on all positions in the "All Positions Analysis" section.
-Unfortunately, to run the analysis you need to change the `tiff_dir` folder path for each chamber manually.
+Unfortunately, to run the analysis you need to change the `tiff_dir` folder path for each chamber manually (e.g., `tiff_dir = "/content/drive/MyDrive/REF_raw_data101_110/Pos101/aphase"`).
 The results for all different positions are saved as CSV files in a Google Drive folder defined by `BASE_DIR` (e.g., `/content/drive/MyDrive/POSITION_RESULTS`).
 These CSV files are required for computing the evaluation metrics in Method 1 and Method 2.
 Be careful with how these paths are used and where you want to save the results.

 **Description:**